graphops/docs/docs/launchpad/guides/kubernetes-guide.md

 kubeadm token create --print-join-command
 ```

-which will display you the appropriate kubeadm join command and the relevant secrets, again.
+which will display the appropriate kubeadm join command and the relevant secrets, again.

 ## QuickStart on Ubuntu 22.04 with CRI-O